sacredheartsc/selfhosted/roles/postfix_client/README.md

 Description
 -----------

-The `postfix_client` role installs the [Postfix](https://www.postfix.org/)
-as the local mail transfer agent, and configures it to relay all mail to a given SMTP server.
+The `postfix_client` role installs [Postfix](https://www.postfix.org/) as the local mail transfer agent, and configures it to relay all mail to a given STMP server.

 Variables